 Foods that are high in protein help the body build and maintain muscles, skin, blood, and other tissues of the body.
 They also have important vitamins and minerals, like iron.

 Protein-rich foods include beef, poultry, seafood, dry beans and peas, eggs, nuts, and seeds.
 Soy products like tofu and veggie burgers are also good sources of protein.
 When eating meats, choose lean or low-fat options.

 Blue = Dairy

 This group includes milk and other dairy products, such as yogurt and cheese.
-Calcium-fortified soy milk is also included in the dairy group.
-Besides calcium, dairy products have vitamin D. Vitamin D helps the body absorb calcium for healthy bones and teeth.
+Calcium-fortified soy milk and soy yogurt are also included in the dairy group.
+Besides calcium, dairy products have protein and vitamin D. Vitamin D helps the body absorb calcium for healthy bones and teeth.
 Foods made from milk, like butter, cream, and cream cheese, don't have much calcium, and are not part of the dairy group.